Cartoon Cartoons: History

 Cartoon Cartoons first appeared as shorts on animation showcase series What a Cartoon! in 1995, under the name of World Premiere Toons.
 The series was produced by Hanna-Barbera and Cartoon Network Studios under the direction of Fred Seibert.
 Seibert had been a guiding force for Nickelodeon (having overseen the creation of Nicktoons shortly prior to his departure) prior to joining Hanna-Barbera and would establish Frederator Studios years later.

 Through What a Cartoon!, Cartoon Network was able to assess the potential of certain shorts to serve as pilots for spin-off series and signed contracts with their creators to create ongoing series.
-Dexter's Laboratory was the most popular short series according to a vote held in 1995, and became the first Cartoon Cartoon in 1996.
-The network's previous original shows, The Moxy Show and Space Ghost Coast to Coast, as well as all acquired programming were not retroactively given the Cartoon Cartoons label.
-Three more series based on shorts debuted in 1997: Johnny Bravo, Cow and Chicken, and I Am Weasel (the latter two as segments of the same show; I Am Weasel was later spun off into a separate show).
-These are followed by The Powerpuff Girls in 1998 and Ed, Edd n Eddy in 1999, and concluded with Mike, Lu & Og and Courage the Cowardly Dog in 1999, creating a lineup of critically acclaimed shows.
-In 2001, the network received Time Squad and Grim & Evil (the previous state of Evil Con Carne and The Grim Adventures of Billy & Mandy).
-Also in 2001, the show Samurai Jack premiered, but was not officially branded as a Cartoon Cartoon despite airing during the various programming blocks.
-In 2002, Codename: Kids Next Door became a full series after being chosen in the previous year's Big Pick Weekend.
-It was also the last original series to officially carry the Cartoon Cartoon branding before being discontinued.
+Dexter's Laboratory was the most popular short series according to a vote held in 1995, and became a full series in 1996.
+Dexter was retroactively labeled the first Cartoon Cartoon in 1997; however, the network's previous original shows, The Moxy Show and Space Ghost Coast to Coast, were not retroactively given the label.

 The Cartoon Cartoon brand was first introduced in July 1997 for the network's Cartoon Cartoon Weekend block.
+Two more series based on shorts debuted in 1997: Johnny Bravo and Cow and Chicken.
+I Am Weasel, which aired as segments on Cow and Chicken, was spun off into its own series in 1999.
+These were followed by The Powerpuff Girls in late 1998 and Ed, Edd n Eddy in early 1999.
+Mike, Lu & Og and Courage the Cowardly Dog premiered in November 1999, creating a lineup of critically acclaimed shows.
 From 1999 to 2003, the Cartoon Cartoon Fridays block was the network's marquee night for premieres of new episodes and series.

+In 2001, the network received Time Squad and Grim & Evil.
+In 2002, Codename: Kids Next Door became a full series after being chosen in the previous year's Big Pick Weekend.
+In 2003, Grim & Evil was split into The Grim Adventures of Billy & Mandy and Evil Con Carne; they were the last original series to officially carry the Cartoon Cartoon branding before it was discontinued.